heidihuang-wav/quartz/content/Journal/08-2023/Bentoism.md

 ---
-title: "Bentoism"
+title: Bentoism
 tags:
   - Journal
-- August2023
+  - year-2023
 ---
 ### What is Bentoism?
 > [see for yourself!](https://bentoism.org/)